ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

-OK, this is where we touch on archetypes.
+OK, this is where we reach archetypes as they apply to code.
+Let's explain.

-First we pull an archetype from an `entityRawData` which represents the hard-coded, randomly generated, or loaded ("raw") data, which we will parse into actual entities / components, and which holds the archetype index as `.archeType`.
+First, we pull an archetype from an `entityRawData` which represents the hard-coded, randomly generated, or loaded ("raw") data, which we will parse into actual entities / components, and which holds the archetype index as `.archeType`.

 The archetype itself is then retrieved using that index.
 It contains the _component (type) dependencies_ which define the archetype.
 For each of those component types,
 - we retrieve the necessary `component` from the array of `componentsByIndex` (in its second appearance);